Model registration

 Lineage

-Backup path: If Supabase is not yet configured, Submit will download your registration JSON for manual submission to verify@omla-ai.org.
+Preview path: If Supabase is not configured, Submit downloads an unsigned draft for manual review at verify@omla-ai.org.